semahawk/nemo/README.md

     for $a = 0; $a < 10; $a++
       print($a);

-## Iters
+## Iterators

-### Times

-Nemo supports so-called iters.
+Nemo supports so-called 'iters'.
 Well, it's only one of it, but still.
 The one that we've got is a 'times' iter.

+### Times

 Basic syntax: `expr TIMES stmt`